Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Both of them gestured for her to ask.

-"You…you’ve shared taking-magic with the men, this steel of yours.
+"You... you’ve shared taking-magic with the men, this steel of yours.
 Do you have any giving-magic for the women?
-It would help Yan persuade the women of the other tribes to join us…"
+It would help Yan persuade the women of the other tribes to join us..."

 Awisun and Shyow both looked deeply uncomfortable at the idea.

-"Giving you even *that* was, um,…difficult," Shyow said, slowly.
+"Giving you even *that* was, um,...difficult," Shyow said, slowly.
 "And very dangerous."

 "If you give us nothing but taking-magic, the balance will be gone!" the Singer wrung her tail again until it almost hurt.
-"The men will have power that the women can’t answer, that’s... you can’t…"
+"The men will have power that the women can’t answer, that’s... you can’t..."

 "*Is* it just a taking-magic?"
 Shyow asked.
-"I know the men are doing all the work now, but the women were doing a lot earlier…"
+"I know the men are doing all the work now, but the women were doing a lot earlier..."

-"It’s… I don’t know," the Singer confessed.
+"It’s...
+I don’t know," the Singer confessed.
 "But it *feels* like a taking-magic."
 She glanced back at the *‘forge’* again and watched Jooyun hammer relentlessly at the metal while both Yan and Vemik tended to the fire and kept out of his way.
-The magic felt very…male.
+The magic felt very... male.
 There was nothing feminine about it.

 That by itself was maybe fine.
 Maybe.
 But seeing *Yan* listening like an eager child at an elder hunter’s feet while Jooyun explained something about the work was...